oponic/clamshell/README.md

-# orchestra
+# clamshell
-Google Classroom but better
+Google Classroom but better (and self-hosted)